 chemistry within Africa, including:

-in convening a Scientific Instrumentation Workshop.
-Scientists from several African
+agencies in convening a Scientific Instrumentation Workshop.
+Scientists from several

-countries met at Cameroon's University of Buea to discuss challenges to identifying,
+African countries met at Cameroon's University of Buea to discuss challenges to

-purchasing, maintaining and repairing scientific equipment.
-Click here to learn more about IFS, with which IOCD has collaborated for a
+identifying, purchasing, maintaining and repairing scientific equipment.
+Click here to learn more about IFS, with which IOCD has collaborated

-partnered with the Uganda National Bureau of Standards (UNBS) to strengthen its capacity to
+has partnered with the Uganda National Bureau of Standards (UNBS) to strengthen its

-test export commodities to international standards.
-In October 2005, IOCD scientists
+capacity to test export commodities to international standards.
+In October 2005,

-provided technical consulting to seven Ugandan Commodity Testing Laboratories engaged in
+IOCD scientists provided technical consulting to seven Ugandan Commodity Testing

-testing commodities for export.
+Laboratories engaged in testing commodities for export.
 Click here to read more about this visit and its findings.
-Follow-up was
+Follow-up

-maintained and UNBS continued to enhance its capabilities for internationally acceptable
+was maintained and UNBS continued to enhance its capabilities for internationally

-analytical methodology — for example, in 2011 receiving certification from the South African National Accreditation System as an
+acceptable analytical methodology — for example, in 2011 receiving certification from the South African National Accreditation

 - Pan-African networks:

-chemists themselves, for example in laboratory management and in practical analytical
+analytical chemists themselves, for example in laboratory management and in

 IAEA-IOCD-TEAC Joint Workshop Focuses On Air Particulate Matter